Find out how the VAT Capital Goods Scheme (CGS) works, the items covered by the scheme, the rules and how adjustments and disposals are affected.

 4.12 If the refurbishment is in phases

-If you do this you’ll need to decide whether the work should be treated as a whole for CGS purposes or whether there is more than one refurbishment.
+If you do this you’ll need to decide if the work should be treated as a whole for CGS purposes or if there’s more than one refurbishment.
 If you think that each phase is really a separate refurbishment then they should be treated separately for CGS purposes.

 Normally there’s more than one refurbishment when either: